Starting your studies

 Uni-Day/Uni-Tag

-The TU Dresden organizes the Uni-Tag each summer semester, the next time on May 13, 2023.
+The TU Dresden organizes the Uni-Tag each summer semester, the next time on May 24, 2025.
 Prospective students can inform themselves about the different study programs at TU Dresden, listen to lectures, and talk to students and lecturers.
-Of course, Uni-Tag wouldn't be complete without the Faculty of Business and Economics.
+Of course, Uni-Tag wouldn't be complete without the Faculty of Business and Economics. to the UNI-DAY Website

 Virtual Campus

 Coming to Dresden to get informed about the study conditions is undoubtedly welcome.
 However, it is not necessary!
-You may also view our lecture videos or take a virtual campus tour!
+View the following videos and take a virtual campus tour!

 Part 1: In this video, you will get to know the Auditorium Center with the largest lecture hall of the TU Dresden, the AUDIMAX.
 It is the venue of many basic courses in Bachelor and Diplom programs.